Amsterdam/django-gisserver/docs/compliance.rst

 Hopefully
 ---------

-WFS-T support could be implemented on top of the existing POST parsing code.
+WFS-T support could be implemented on top of the existing POST parsing code (see :doc:`overriding`).

 While WMS and WMTS are not on the roadmap, they could be implemented based on `Mapnik <https://github.com/mapnik>`_.